Liturgy of the Hours, Second Edition

 July 1, 2019: The USCCB acquires copyright over the canticles, renaming the collection The Abbey Psalms and Canticles.

-February 2, 2020: The Abbey Psalms and Canticles is authorized for optional liturgical use in the United States and published by USCCB Communications.
+February 2, 2020: The Abbey Psalms and Canticles is authorized for optional liturgical use in the United States and initially published by USCCB Communications.
+(As of 2025, editions are now available from Ascension Press and Magnificat.)

 Readings

-The various readings from Scripture will be taken from the latest edition of the New American Bible.
-A separate project currently underway will lead to the eventual approval and confirmation of a "liturgical Bible," that is, a sole translation of the Bible that will be used in liturgical books and available for devotional study by the faithful.
-The liturgical Bible will be based on the New American Bible, Revised Edition.
-The goal is for this project to be completed around the same time as the Liturgy of the Hours.
+The various readings from Scripture will be taken from the latest edition of the New American Bible, Revised Edition: the 2010 Old Testament and a revised 2024 edition of the New Testament.
+Together with The Abbey Psalms and Canticles used for the Book of Psalms and the liturgical canticles, these elements form the "liturgical Bible," that is, a sole translation of the Bible that will be used in liturgical books and available for devotional study by the faithful.

 Non-Scriptural Elements